The Montevideo Maru

 A radio message was found on an enemy radiotelephone-operating soldier captured by our unit on 08/07.
 It reads in part as follow.

 We seized and destroyed a hundred Japanese marines at Bubon?.
 There were a few ?.
 At their death, all shouted Long Live Emperor or Long Live.
 They were ? and heroic at their deaths.
-Their end was a very honorable one.
+Their end was a very honourable one.

 END